Haoua01/Africa-money-map/README.md

 This repository contains the datasets, code, and workflows used in this master’s thesis :
 "Access to bank branches in West Africa: measurements and determinants".
 The study develops and compares three spatial accessibility models to measure access to bank branches in West Africa, using a self-constructed geolocated dataset on bank branches.
+The best indicators are displayed in an interactive dashboard on [www.africamoneymap.fr](https://africamoneymap.fr/).

 ## 1. Research Overview
 We focus on the 8 countries of the West African Monetary Union: Benin, Burkina Faso, Ivory Coast, Guinea-Bissau, Mali, Niger, Senegal and Togo.